dycodedev/gallon-dashboard/docs/oauth2.md

 {"access_token":"AAIzv4rS9m8L9jnMUGfH0QIdWmVrIDU5BEX57Tqi8SWMP4LIAlg9sf4BhfxC7LfgdIjKukFBt28vAwXrpu20DIT3SmMTHCVZoHZyKVO3tRQrmZBmn9czhniwPhQUqDjb","refresh_token":"nBvGHTesy7VNBVISZrPQlnHpOQxqKfMAoKounQM5V2ys5I5kZJbDnmeFLORBZv4xgaI8NNUN5ii1OP4LBVHWn3KRUDLY49ieHyj3fahxwFpnz2A9LvxdlOVwyQdmnxve","expires_in":"2016-04-17T12:51:49.697Z","token_type":"Bearer"}
 ```

+Note:

-Note: If app request token by request to this endpoint, previous access_token and refresh_token will be replaced.
+* If app request token by request to this endpoint, previous access_token and refresh_token will be replaced.
 Server only stored hashed token, not actual one.
+* By default token length is 128 and is valid for 6 months.

-4. Access resource
+##### 4. Access resource

 Use header `Authorization: Bearer ACCESS_TOKEN`